AxadjonovOyatillo21/Bookshelf-API/README.md

 ## DELETE /books/{book_id}
 * ### General:
-    * Deletes book using id.
-This endpoint not requires JSON data
+    * Delete book.
+You can get book via its ID, which given in URL parametres
+    * The API returns the following values to us:
+        * `"books" is a list of books`
-    * Api responses all books list, total_books and "deleted" which value id of deleted book
+        * `"deleted" is the id of the deleted book`
+        * `"total_books" is the total number of books`

 * ### Example:
     * Request: ``` DELETE/ http://127.0.0.1:5000/2 ```